rkaudal/Peer-Review-Assignment-2-Exploratory-Data-Analysis/README.md

 # Peer-Review-Assignment-2-Exploratory-Data-Analysis
-Mission statement of the assignemnt: Explore the National Emissions Inventory database and see what it say about fine particulate matter pollution in the United states over the 10-year period 1999–2008.
+Mission statement of the assignemnt: Explore the National Emissions Inventory database and see what it says about fine particulate matter pollution in the United states over the 10-year period 1999–2008.
 Background: Fine particulate matter (PM2.5), the hazardous air pollutant detrimental to human health, is monitored by United States, Environmental Protection Agencey (EPA).
-It keesp track of the emissions of the pollutant in the atmosphere.
+It keeps track of the emissions of the pollutant in the atmosphere.
 EPA releases database on emissions of PM2.5 which is referred as Natioanl Emissions Inventory(NEI) as linked in http://www.epa.gov/ttn/chief/eiinformation.html
 The data is collected as the emissions (in tons) from particualr source in the entire year (the data we will be using are for years: 1999, 2002, 2005, 2008).
 The breath of the assignmnet encompasses 1.
 Data and its origin 2. queries that data addresses 3. communicate the results

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------